mahmoudalnkeeb/personal-website/README.md

 # The-Repository

-Simple portfolio contains information about me and my socials
+Simple portfolio contains information about me and my socials, experience and projects using github api

 ## built with

 Nothing fancy just html, css and javascript.

-## todos

-- [x] make the code better for future improvements !important.
-- [ ] improve my css use vars and other stuff
-- [ ] show a selected list of repositories from my github using github api.